 Merger discussions were again on the table in the 1990s and in 1996, the firm entered into an affiliation with Graham & James LLP with the Seattle office being named Graham & James/Riddell Williams.
 The affiliation ended in late 1999.
 The Firm has since been known as Riddell Williams P.S.

 Vern Williams’ 50 years in practice was honored at his retirement party on September 19, 1998.
-Vern and his wife Mary reside in Seattle and continue to take an active interest in their community.
+Vern passed away on February 13, 2015.

 On April 29, 2006, two hundred Riddell Williams lawyers, alumni and spouses/partners gathered at the Sunset Club to celebrate the firm’s 100th anniversary.
 Guests of honor included: Dolores Riddell, Vern and Mary Williams, and Walt and Jean Walkinshaw.
 The evening began with a cocktail buffet, followed by a program emceed by Karen Jones.
 Firm alumni Randy Gordon read a poem that he composed entitled: "On the Occasion of the First Century of Riddell Williams.” ...A century later, Riddell Williams still thrives...With our hearts ever thankful for those gone before, Let us toast with one voice: "One Hundred Years more.”
 The showcase of the program was a half-hour video commemorating the past 100 years.
 At the conclusion of the video, Mr. Williams gave the following toast: